Radiation - pelvis - discharge

-About 2 - 3 weeks after your first radiation treatment, you may have these side effects:
+About 2 weeks after your first radiation treatment:

 Both men and women may lose interest in sex.

-Do not put heating pads or ice bags on the treatment area.
-Wear loose-fitting clothing around the stomach and pelvis.
+Wear loose-fitting clothing around your stomach and pelvis.

-Keep buttocks and pelvic areas clean and dry.
+Keep the buttocks and pelvic area clean and dry.

 It is normal to have less interest in sex during and right after radiation treatments end.
-If this is true for you, your interest in sex will probably come back after your treatment is over and your life starts to get back to normal.
+Your interest in sex will probably come back after your treatment is over and your life returns to normal.

-Women who get radiation treatment in their pelvic have may have shrinking or tightening of their vagina.
-Your doctor or nurse will advise you about using a dilator, which can help gently stretch the walls of your vagina.
-Ask about using a dilator after your radiation treatment is over.
+Women who get radiation treatment in their pelvic areas may have shrinking or tightening of the vagina.
+Your doctor or nurse will advise you about using a dilator, which can help gently stretch vaginal walls.

 Your doctor may check your blood counts regularly, especially if the radiation treatment area on your body is large.

 Smith JA, Jhingran A. Principles of radiation therapy and chemotherapy in gynecologic cancer: basic principles, uses, and complications.
 In: Lentz GM, Lobo RA, Gershenson DM, Katz VL, eds.
 Comprehensive Gynecology.
 6th ed.
-Philadelphia, Pa: Mosby Elsevier; 2012:chap 27.
+Philadelphia, PA: Elsevier Mosby; 2012:chap 27.